NA3HL Fraser Cup Championship

 NA3HL Divisional Playoffs

-Division Semi-Finals (March 14-17): The top four teams in each division qualify for playoff competition.
+Division Semi-Finals (April 1-4): The top four teams in each division qualify for playoff competition.
 The Club seeded first in each division will compete in a best-of-three series with the fourth seeded Club in the same division.
-The Club seeded second in each division will compete in a best-of-three-series against the Club seeded third in the same division.
-The #1 and #2 seeds will have home ice advantage in the first round.
-The higher seed shall have the right to host games one and three.
-The lower seed shall have the right to host game two.
-Teams may agree to an alternate arrangement upon mutual agreement.
 The first club to win two games in a division semifinal series will be declared the winner of the series and advance to the next round of playoff competition.

-Division Finals (March 21-24): The two Clubs in each division that won a division semifinal series shall compete in a best-of-three series against each other in the division finals.
-The higher seed shall have the right to host games one and three.
-The lower seed shall have the right to host game two.
-Teams may agree to an alternate arrangement upon mutual agreement.
+Division Finals (April 8-11): The two Clubs in each division that won a division semifinal series shall compete in a best-of-three series against each other in the division finals.
 The first Club to win two games in a division final series will be declared the winner of the series and advance to the Fraser Cup Championship Tournament.

 Fraser Cup Championship Tournament

-The six divisional playoff champions will advance to the NA3HL Fraser Cup Championship Tournament, where they will play a two- game round-robin format followed by a semi-final and a championship game at Seven Bridges Ice Arena in Woodridge, Illinois, from March 27-31.
-The six divisional playoff winners will be seeded 1-6 based on their regular season point totals.
+The five divisional playoff champions along with one wild card team will advance to the NA3HL Fraser Cup Championship Tournament, where they will play a two-game round-robin format followed by a semi-final and a championship game at the St. Peters Rec Plex in St. Peters, Missouri from April 15-19.
+The five divisional playoff winners and the wild card team will then be seeded 1-6 based on their regular season point totals.
+The wild card team will be the team with the highest regular season winning percentage to lose in the division finals.
 A round-robin format with two pools will be implemented, with the top two teams in each pool advancing to the Semi-Finals, where they will then cross over to play the other top two teams from the other pool.
 The winners of the Semi-Finals will advance to the Fraser Cup Championship Game.

 The Fraser Cup is named in the memory of Robert 'Fraser' Ritchie, a long-time staff member of the NAHL, NA3HL and NAPHL.
 On June 10, 2017, Ritchie passed away after a long and courageous battle with cancer.
 Although Ritchie ultimately lost his battle with the disease, his influence and daily interactions with all of the owners, coaches, staff, volunteers and administrators in the NAHL, NA3HL and NAPHL, will never be forgotten, and are now and forever memorialized with the annual awarding of the Fraser Cup.